hammerdirt-analyst/handsfreetraq/README.md

 5. **CI & Coverage**: add pytest-cov, gating on unit+integration, keep “full” optional.
 6. **Operator guide**: log reading, reproduction, rollback knobs.

----

-Would you like me to also **include a “Quick Start” section** in the README (CLI examples like `python cli.py jobs inbox`, `chat --job 1`, `export pdf`), so new developers can run the system right away?